telerik/ajax-docs/controls/listbox/how-to/transfer-specific-items-with-transfer-all-button.md

 ---
 title: Transfer Specific Items with Transfer All Button
-page_title: Transfer Specific Items with Transfer All Button | UI for ASP.NET AJAX Documentation
+page_title: Transfer Specific Items with Transfer All Button | RadListBox for ASP.NET AJAX Documentation
 description: Transfer Specific Items with Transfer All Button
 slug: listbox/how-to/transfer-specific-items-with-transfer-all-button
 tags: transfer,specific,items,with,transfer,all,button